microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

 In this demo, we will show you how to authorize a user to access resources on an Intranet app with a bot.
 We will use [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) for OAuth provider and [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) for the protected resources.

 > When dealing with personal data, please respect user privacy.
-Follow platform guideline and post your privacy statement online.
+Follow platform guidelines and post your privacy statement online.

 ## Background

 This sample is a simplified and reduced version of the sample "[Single sign-on demo for enterprise apps using OAuth](https://microsoft.github.io/BotFramework-WebChat/19.a.single-sign-on-for-enterprise)".
 There are notable differences:

--  In this demo, we are targeting traditional web page instead of single-page application
+-  In this demo, we are targeting a traditional web page instead of single-page application
-   -  Page navigation and refresh are allowed in traditional web page but restricted in single-page application
+   -  Page navigation and refresh are allowed on a traditional web page, but are restricted on a single-page application
--  We will only allow authenticated user to access to the page and the bot
+-  We will only allow an authenticated user access to the page and the bot
 -  Since we only allow authenticated access
-   -  We no longer have UI buttons for sign-in and sign-out, and only using plain HTML instead of React app
+   -  We no longer have UI buttons for sign-in and sign-out, and only use plain HTML instead of a React app
    -  We no longer send the sign-in and sign-out event activity to the bot
--  We only support a single [OAuth 2.0](https://tools.ietf.org/html/rfc6749)) provider, in this demo, we are using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/)
+-  We only support a single [OAuth 2.0](https://tools.ietf.org/html/rfc6749)) provider; in this demo, we are using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/)
-   -  Azure Active Directory supports PKCE ([RFC 7636](https://tools.ietf.org/html/rfc7636)) and we are using PKCE to simplify setup
+   -  Azure Active Directory supports PKCE ([RFC 7636](https://tools.ietf.org/html/rfc7636)), which we are using PKCE to simplify setup
-   -  If you are using GitHub or other OAuth providers that does not support PKCE, you should use client secret
+   -  If you are using GitHub or other OAuth providers that does not support PKCE, you should use a client secret

-This demo does not include any threat models and is designed for educational purpose only.
+This demo does not include any threat models and is designed for educational purposes only.
 When you design a production system, threat-modelling is an important task to make sure your system is secure and provide a way to quickly identify potential source of data breaches.
 IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) and [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-01#section-9) is a good starting point for threat-modelling when using OAuth 2.0.

 # Test out the hosted sample